n-mounier/bGWAS/README.md

 (currently, a set of 38 studies, last update 20-08-2019 - hereinafter referred to as “prior GWASs” or “risk factors”).
-Only prior GWASs having a significant causal effect on the focal phenotype, identified using a multivariate Mendelian Randomization (MR) approach, are used to calculate the prior effects.
+Only prior GWASs having a significant causal effect on the focal phenotype, identified using a multivariable Mendelian Randomization (MR) approach, are used to calculate the prior effects.
 Causal effects are estimated masking the focal chromosome to ensure independence, and the prior effects are estimated as described in the figure below.